What is Mega Glalie in Pokémon GO?

 Difficulty Level

-- Has 4 major weaknesses (Fire, Fighting, Rock, Steel)
+- Has multiple weaknesses (Fire, Fighting, Rock, and Steel)

-- Can punish wrong team choices (like Dragons)
+- Can punish poorly matched teams (especially Dragons)

 Recommended Player Count